Clevan Thomas

-Clevan Nathaniel Thomas (born April 6, 1979) is a former American football cornerback.
-Along with Kenny McEntyre, he is regarded as one of the top defensive backs in Arena Football history.
-He spent ten of his seasons in the AFL with the SaberCats; over this span, he won four ArenaBowl championships and three Defensive Player of the Year (DPOY) awards.
+Clevan Nathaniel Thomas (born April 6, 1979) is an American former professional football cornerback who played in the Arena Football League (AFL).
+Along with Kenny McEntyre, he is regarded as one of the top defensive backs in arena football history.
+He spent ten of his seasons in the AFL with the SaberCats; over this span, he won four ArenaBowl championships and three AFL Defensive Player of the Year (DPOY) awards.
 In 2012, Thomas was inducted into the AFL Hall of Fame.

-Early years
+Early life

 Clevan Thomas was born on April 6, 1979, in Miami, Florida.
 He attended Miami High School, where he excelled as a football player (on both offense and defense); as a result of his stellar play, he was recruited by a number of the United States' top collegiate football programs (namely Clemson, Florida State, Florida, and Miami); he ultimately chose to play for the Florida State Seminoles (FSU).
 In 1997, as a freshman, Thomas saw immediate action (appearing in eight games); in 1998, as a sophomore, he appeared in all 13 of Florida State's games.
 In 1999, as a junior, Thomas emerged as a starter; he recorded 16 tackles and 3 interceptions for the Seminoles.
 Thomas also started the Sugar Bowl for Florida State, recording five tackles; his efforts helped the Seminoles defeat Virginia Tech, 46–29, to win a National Championship.
 The following year, the team again advanced to the National Championship Game; while Thomas was again a starter, Florida State lost to the Oklahoma Sooners by a score of 13–2.
 This game marked the end of Thomas' collegiate career.